 Who Is Liable If You Are Injured in an Airbnb Slip and Fall Accident?

-If you are injured at a vacation rentail home, you do have some protection.
+If you are injured at a vacation rental home, you do have some protection.
 First, Airbnb provides host protection insurance of up to $1,000,000 for all of its hosts.
-This insurance applies first, so if you are hurt while staying at an Airbnb rental and cannot come to a resolution with your Airbnb host, the host protection insurance will likely cover your injuries and other damages.
+This insurance applies first, so if you are hurt while staying at an Airbnb rental and cannot come to a resolution with your Airbnb host, the host protection insurance will likely cover your airbnb injuries and other damages.

-However, this insurance may not be sufficient to cover your losses — or your specific claim may be excluded from coverage.
+However, this airbnb insurance policy may not be sufficient to cover your losses — or your specific claim may be excluded from coverage.
 If you have significant damages, such as from a traumatic brain injury or any accident that results in a hospitalization or surgery, a $1 million limit could be quickly exhausted.
 In this case, determining who is responsible may be a bit more challenging.

 Most people carry homeowners’ insurance on their property that will provide coverage for injuries suffered by third parties.
 Unfortunately, many policies specifically state that they will not cover homeowners if they are using their home for profit, such as by renting it out.
 If a homeowner has not informed his or her insurance company that they are renting out their home on Airbnb, it could present significant problems when it comes to recovering damages.

-Another complication may arise if the host does not actually own the home — an increasingly common practice as more people are attempting to earn money from Airbnb and other apps.
+Another complication may arise if the host does not actually own the home — an increasingly common practice as more people are attempting to earn money from Airbnb claims and other apps.
 In these cases, renters’ insurance will not likely cover the liability from an accident to a third party who was renting it.
 Similarly, unless the tenant informed the landlord that he or she was going to rent out the space to guests, other property insurance may not cover the loss.

-As you can see, recovering when you are hurt at a vacation rentail home can be tricky, especially if you suffer a more serious injury.
+As you can see, recovering when you are hurt at a vacation rental home can be tricky, especially if you suffer a more serious airbnb injury.
 That is why you should always consult with a Philadelphia slip and fall accident attorney as soon as possible to learn more about your rights and your options.

 Contact a Philadelphia Slip and Fall Attorney Today

-At Solnick & Associates, our team of experienced attorneys work hard to help our clients get the compensation that they deserve for their injuries.
+At Solnick & Associates, our team of experienced lawyers work hard to help our clients get the compensation that they deserve for their injuries.
 Whether you have been injured at a vacation rental or slipped and fallen anywhere else, we can help.
 Contact us today to schedule a free initial consultation with a Philadelphia slip and fall accident attorney.